 I eventually started rapping because I liked writing R&B songs and I felt that some of the songs needed a rap, so I would just do it.
-I’m a child of the ’90s era when rap and R&B were booming on the radio and I became inspired by how incredibly the genres mixed.
+I’m a child of the ’90s era when rap and R&B were booming on the radio, and I became inspired by how incredibly the genres mixed.
 The more I wrote rhymes, the more it became natural for me to rap and flow.
 By high school and college, I was rapping and bootleg recording with friends all the time.
 Making collections of songs became my journal and the place where I felt the most honest with myself.
-I’ve sung things to my computer that I have never told anyone, so it feels good to finally explore my musical mind outside of the 4 walls of my room and to build something from the bottom up.
+I’ve said things to my computer that I have never told anyone, so it feels good to finally explore my musical mind outside of the walls of my room, and to build something from the bottom up.

 I N S P I R A T I O N

-When it comes to writing music I am mostly inspired by whatever is going on around me and that can include people I spend time with, movies, books, nature, you name it.
+When it comes to writing music, I am mostly inspired by whatever is going on around me and that can include people I spend time with, movies, books, nature, you name it.
 Sometimes my lyrics are direct instances of things happening in my own life or the world, and sometimes they are just things I see in my mind.
 I don’t really have one particular style.
 Sometimes I am playful and fun, other times I am serious, and sometimes I am fictional.
 I live in my head, so you never know what you’ll get with me.

 B R A Z I L